-Here are the top ten articles as viewed by our readers last week.
+Here are the top ten articles as viewed by our readers week ending 8th September 2013.
 As always, you can read every market news story and article here on the Artemis news blog, subscribe to our weekly email newsletter updates and for your convenience here are the ten most popular news articles from the last seven days on Artemis.

 Artemis is in Monte Carlo currently at the 57th Annual Reinsurance Rendezvous event.
 As a result we’ve been busy writing over the weekend and want to ensure you don’t miss anything.
 So before our ‘best of’ here are some articles from the weekend you may have missed.